This page will have all the most up to date information about #ruska2021 – Ride across Finland in September 2021. See points of interest on map.

 Route and controls

-Here are the controls (see map) and some thoughts about the route.
-Details of the controls are provided to participants later.
+Here are the controls on a map.
+Details of the controls are provided to participants in the ride manual.